jodaf/quilvyn-savage/README.md

 ## Savage Worlds plugins for the Quilvyn RPG character sheet generator

-The quilvyn-savage package bundles modules that extend Quilvyn to work with the Savage Worlds RPG, applying the rules of the
+The quilvyn-savage package bundles modules that extend Quilvyn to work with the Savage Worlds RPG, applying the rules from these source books:
-<a href="https://peginc.com/product/savage-worlds-adventure-edition-core-rules-pdf-swade/">Savage Worlds Adventure Edition</a>,
+<a href="https://peginc.com/product/savage-worlds-adventure-edition-core-rules-pdf-swade/">Savage Worlds Adventure Edition</a>
-<a href="https://peginc.com/product/fantasy-companion-swade/">SWADE Fantasy Companion</a>.
+<a href="https://peginc.com/product/fantasy-companion-swade/">SWADE Fantasy Companion</a>
+<a href="https://peginc.com/product/horror-companion-swade/">SWADE Horror Companion</a>
-<a href="https://peginc.com/product/savage-worlds-deluxe-explorers-edition/">Savage Worlds Deluxe Edition</a>,
+<a href="https://peginc.com/product/savage-worlds-deluxe-explorers-edition/">Savage Worlds Deluxe Edition</a>
-<a href="https://peginc.com/product/deadlands-the-weird-west-core-rules/"> Deadlands: THe Weird West</a>, and
+<a href="https://peginc.com/product/deadlands-the-weird-west-core-rules/"> Deadlands: THe Weird West</a>
-<a href="https://peginc.com/product/pathfinder-for-savage-worlds-core-rules/">Pathfinder for Savage Worlds Core Rules</a>.
+<a href="https://peginc.com/product/pathfinder-for-savage-worlds-core-rules/">Pathfinder for Savage Worlds Core Rules</a>

 ### Requirements